authelia/doks/content/en/integration/proxies/haproxy.md

     - With [HAProxy] 2.1.3+ you can use the `lua-prepend-path` configuration option to specify the search path
   - [haproxy-auth-request](https://github.com/TimWolla/haproxy-auth-request/blob/master/auth-request.lua)

-## Forwarded Header Trust
+## Trusted Proxies

-It's important to read the [Forwarded Headers] section as part of any proxy configuration.
+_**Important:** You should read the [Forwarded Headers] section and this section as part of any proxy configuration.
+Especially if you have never read it before._

+_**Important:** The included example is **NOT** meant for production use.
+It's used expressly as an example to showcase how you can configure multiple IP ranges.
+You should customize this example to fit your specific architecture and needs.
+You should only include the specific IP address ranges of the trusted proxies within your architecture and should not trust entire subnets unless that subnet only has trusted proxies and no other services._

-With [HAProxy] the most convenient solution to this is a file ACL.
+With [HAProxy] the most convenient method to configure trusted proxies is to create a src ACL from the contents of a file.
+The example utilizes this method and trusted proxies can then easily be added or removed from the ACL file.

+[HAProxy] implicitly trusts all external proxies by default so it's important you configure this for a trusted environment.

 ## Configuration